Woman of the Bedchamber

-In the Royal Household of the United Kingdom the term Woman of the Bedchamber is used to describe a woman (usually a daughter of a peer) attending either a queen regnant or queen consort, in the role of lady-in-waiting.
+A woman of the bedchamber is a member of the Royal Household of the United Kingdom attending a queen regnant or queen consort in the role of lady-in-waiting.
 Historically the term 'Gentlewoman of Her Majesty's Bedchamber' was sometimes used.
-In addition to the Women of the Bedchamber, queens (regnant or consort) have Ladies of the Bedchamber (typically wives or widows of peers above the rank of earl), and a Mistress of the Robes (usually a duchess) who is the senior female member of her household.
-The Women of the Bedchamber are usually in regular attendance, but the Mistress of the Robes and the Ladies of the Bedchamber are normally only required for major events and occasions.
+In addition to the women of the bedchamber (usually daughters of peers), queens have ladies of the bedchamber (typically wives or widows of peers above the rank of earl), and a mistress of the robes (usually a duchess) who is the senior female member of her household.
+The women of the bedchamber are usually in regular attendance, but the mistress of the robes and the ladies of the bedchamber are normally only required for major events and occasions.

 Duties

-When 'in Waiting', a Woman of the Bedchamber might be expected to accompany the Queen on public or semi-private engagements, make purchases on the Queen's behalf or other arrangements of a personal nature.
-She might enquire after the wellbeing of acquaintances who are unwell and sometimes attend memorial services on the Queen's behalf.
-During the reign of Elizabeth II the Women of the Bedchamber dealt substantially with the Queen's private correspondence, and replied to letters on her behalf.
+When 'in waiting', a woman of the bedchamber might be expected to accompany the queen on public or semi-private engagements, make purchases on the queen's behalf or other arrangements of a personal nature.
+She might enquire after the wellbeing of acquaintances who are unwell and sometimes attend memorial services on the queen's behalf.
+During the reign of Elizabeth II the women of the bedchamber dealt substantially with the queen's private correspondence, and replied to letters on her behalf.